andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/local-receipt-validation-swift-start-finish.md

 # Seven guides taking you from start to finish

-If you&#8217;re interested in learning about each step along the way, here are the seven guides I&#8217;ve written on the topic of local receipt validation in Swift:
+If you're interested in learning about each step along the way, here are the seven guides I've written on the topic of local receipt validation in Swift:

   * [Preparing to Test Receipt Validation for iOS][1]
   * [OpenSSL for iOS & Swift the Easy Way][2]